-Laurence in the non-executive’s Chairman of Airbus Group China.
-Having begun his career as a commercial lawyer in Paris and then in Tokyo, where he first became involved in aircraft financing transactions, he joined Airbus in 1982 as an in-house lawyer specialising in aircraft finance.
-He subsequently moved to the business side when, in 1984, he was appointed Sales Finance Directors North America, becoming Head of Sales Finance in 1985, and then, in 1987, Vice President of Customer Finance.
+Having begun his career as a commercial lawyer in Paris and then in Tokyo, where he first became involved in aircraft financing transactions, Laurence joined Airbus in 1982 as an in-house lawyer specialising in aircraft finance.
+He subsequently moved to the business side when, in 1984, he was appointed Sales Finance Director North America, becoming Head of Sales Finance in 1985, and then, in 1987, Vice President of Customer Finance.
 In 1994, he was asked to set up the Asset Management Organisation within Airbus and that year became Vice President and Head of Asset Management.
 Airbus Asset Management has full responsibility for all used aircraft transactions at Airbus and acts as an in-house leasing company for the used Airbus aircraft owned or controlled by the Airbus group of companies.
-In 2001 he was promoted to Senior Vice President of Airbus before in 2004 assuming the role of President of Airbus China, with responsibility for Airbus’ overall activities in the People’s Republic of China.
+In 2001 he was promoted to Senior Vice President of Airbus before assuming the role of President of Airbus China in 2004, with responsibility for Airbus’ overall activities in the People’s Republic of China.

 In January 2013, Laurence was appointed Chairman of EADS China, now rebranded Airbus Group China.
-Laurence holds an LLB from Bristol University Law Faculty.
+Laurence retired from salaried Airbus employment at the end of April 2016 and was non-executive Chairman of Airbus China until the end of 2017.
+He holds an LLB from Bristol University Law Faculty.